sahib/rmlint/docs/rmlint.1.in.rst

     You always should make sure that the investigated directory is not modified during rmlint or it's removal scripts run.

+    Output is deferred until all duplicates were found.
     Sole duplicate groups are printed after the directories.

-    **--sortcriteria** applies for directories too, but 'p' or 'P' (path index) has a different meaning: The directory with the highest count of preferred files is taken.
+    **--sortcriteria** applies for directories too, but 'p' or 'P' (path index) has no defined (useful) meaning.
+Sorting takes only place when the number of preferred files in the directory differs.

-    Notes:
+    *Notes:*

         * This does not work with **--algorithm=paranoid** (or **-ppp**).
         * This option implies **--flock-files**.
-        * Output is deferred until all duplicates were found.
         * This feature might not deliver perfect result
+        * This feature might add some runtime.

 **-u --max-paranoid-ram=size**